 Sample oath to administer to corporate officials:

 State of Arkansas

 County of

-"I,, hereby enter into the position corporation.
-I affirm that I will fulfill these due perform in accordance with the law and in the best interest ties to the best of my ability and
+"I,, hereby enter into the position of corporation.
+I affirm that I will fulfill these duties to the b perform in accordance with the law and in the best interest of the corp est of my ability and

 Signature of Person Taking the Oath

 [Seal of Office]

 Signature of Notary

 Acknowledgments

-An acknowledgment is a formal statement by a person that The act of the notary who takes an acknowledgment is cal proper certificate of acknowledgment should include a state commission expires. lled an acknowledgment statement.
+An acknowledgment is a formal statement by a person that a document The act of the notary who takes an acknowledgment is called an acknowledgment extinct of acknowledgment should include a statement of the commission expires. owledgment statement.
 A

 Suggested Form for Acknowledgment:

 State of Arkansas

-County of

-On this the day of, 20 , before me notary, personally appeared (name(s) of signer(s)) known the person whose name(s) is/are subscribed to the within he/she/they executed the same for the purposes therein co to me (or satisfactorily proven) to be instrument and acknowledged that
+County of day of, 20 , before me, (name of n notary, personally appeared (name(s) of signer(s)) known to me (or sthe person whose name(s) is/are subscribed to the within instrument he/she/they executed the same for the purposes therein contained. atisfactorily proven) to be

-In witness whereof I hereunto set my hand and official sea 1.
+In witness whereof I hereunto set my hand and official seal.

 Signature of Notary Public [Seal of Office]

 My Commission expires: